kairosdotapp/kairos/README.md

 ![logo](logo.png)

+Do you need a tool to track time for a distributed team and easily generate invoices?
 Kairos is a tool that generates beautiful invoices from time log files stored in Git.
 This makes it easy for your team to log their time using their standard tools (Git/Text Editor) and then generate HTML invoices using a simple template.